jlaroche/Documentation-en/docs/Data_Documentation/semantic_engine.md

 All datasets have a schema, either implicit or explicit.
 The goal of the Semantic Engine is to take your knowledge of the data and document that explicitly using a schema.

-To easily write machine-readable schemas in the OCA schema language, the organization Agri-food Data Canada from the University of Guelph has developed a friendly user-interface for documenting data and using the schemas that have been generated.
+To easily write machine-readable schemas in the OCA schema language, the organization Agri-food Data Canada (ADC) from the University of Guelph has developed a friendly user-interface for documenting data and using the schemas that have been generated.

 ## Using the Semantic Engine